Another look at statistical inference with machine learning-imputed data: Problem set-up

-In the context of least squares estimation, Motwani and Witten\citep{motwani2023revisiting} revisited two seminal strategies for PB inference. \blue{One of these is the \texttt{PostPI} method of Wang et al,\cite{wang2020methods} which was the first modern method proposed for PB inference. \texttt{PostPI} consists of two steps to incorporate $\Yhat$ into inference for $\bbeta^*$.} First, $\Lsc$ is used to model the relationship between $Y$ and $\Yhat$ to address potential inaccuracies in the predictions.
-Then, this model is used together with $\Usc$ to make inference on $\bbeta^*$ with either analytical or bootstrap methods.
-This approach was shown to yield a consistent estimator for $\bbeta^*$ under the strong and arguably unrealistic assumption that the ML model captures the true regression function.
-When this assumption is not met, the \texttt{PostPI} estimator may not be consistent.
-Consequently, corresponding hypothesis tests may not have controlled type I error rates and confidence intervals may not have adequate coverage.
+\blue{To overcome the significant limitations of naive inference, numerous PB inference methods have been proposed.}\cite{angelopoulos2023prediction, angelopoulos2023ppi++, miao2023assumption, miao2024task, mccaw2024synthetic, gan2023prediction} These methods leverage the full dataset and make use of both $Y$ and $\Yhat$ in conducting inference on $\bbeta^*$.
+For example, the first PB inference method, coined \texttt{PostPI}, \cite{wang2020methods} performs inference in two steps.
+First, the labeled data are used to model the relationship between $Y$ and $\Yhat$ to address potential inaccuracies in the predictions.
+Next, this model is combined with the unlabeled data to perform inference on $\bbeta^*$ using either analytic or bootstrap methods.
+While an innovative approach that set the stage for subsequent methodological developments, Motwani and Witten \cite{motwani2023revisiting} recently showed that \texttt{PostPI} provides valid inference only under stringent assumptions, such as when the ML model captures the true regression function.

-Motwani and Witten\citep{motwani2023revisiting} also studied the \texttt{PPI} method \citep{angelopoulos2023prediction} \blue{which was proposed a few years after \texttt{PostPI}.
-Unlike its predecessor, \texttt{PPI} has the crucial property that inference remains valid regardless of the quality of the predictions.
-That is, $\hat{f}$ need not capture the true regression function for the estimator to maintain consistency for $\bbeta^*$.
-The \texttt{PPI} estimator utilizes a common statistical technique that {\it{augments}} an initial consistent estimator for the target parameter based solely on $\Lsc$ with an additional term that is estimable from both $\Lsc$ and $\Usc$.
-The augmentation term converges in probability to zero in order to improve efficiency without introducing bias.} This approach dates back to at least Robins et al \cite{robins1994estimation} and has been applied in multiple settings to improve estimation efficiency outside of the PB inference problem. \cite{chen2000unified, tsiatis2006, tian2012covariate, wang2015semiparametric, gronsbell2024nonparametric} We return to this point in our review of related literature in Section \ref{other-connection}.